-Northam unveils parts of proposed state budget, including money for Black universities and teacher raises
+Northam unveils parts of proposed state budget, including money for historically Black universities and teacher raises

 His term ends less than a month later, though, so it becomes the job of Gov.-elect Glenn Youngkin (R) to navigate the budget through the General Assembly, which convenes Jan.
-12. Youngkin will be sworn in Jan.
+12. Youngkin will be sworn in on Jan.
 15 and can work with the legislature to amend Northam’s spending plan.

 Youngkin campaigned on promises to increase funding for HBCUs and boost support for education and law enforcement, but he has yet to release specific proposals.